yubrajbhoi/unstable-packages/CONTRIBUTING.md

 ### Writing a build script

 As example, it is recommended to check build scripts of some packages.
+Search for "build.sh" files in [./packages](./packages) directory.

 There also some important things that worth to mention: